-Internal linking influences a better crawling and indexing experience for Google.
+Internal linking creates a better crawling and indexing experience for Google.
 The easier to crawl, the better a site’s rank on search result pages.

 To plan a simple internal link structure that supports specific keywords, start by choosing the keyword phrase and page you’d like to rank for.

-Utilize a keyword research tool to have numerous keywords suggested to you that are both relevant and popular.
+Utilize a Keyword tool to have find long-tail keywords that are both relevant and matches the search intent.

-If we want a page to rank for ‘SEO in 2019’ and we have a page containing these, then we can point people the page using the relevant anchor text (the blue clickable text that visitors see).
+If I want a page to rank for ‘What is Reiki’ and I already have a page containing these, I can then point people to the page using the relevant anchor text (the blue clickable text as seen in the previous paragraph).

-This sends a clear signal to Google that this page is relevant to search users typing in that phrase.
-By adding internal links pointing to the SEO in 2019 page, you get a huge boost in your search engine results hence increasing your organic search traffic.
+This sends a clear signal to Google that this page is relevant to people looking for “What is Reiki”.
+By adding seo internal links pointing to the “Reiki” page, you get a huge boost in your search engine results hence increasing your organic search traffic.

-So make sure you have natural looking anchor text in your copy.
-It’s fine to use keywords but don’t add the exact same keywords to every link’s anchor text.
+So make sure you have natural-looking anchor text in your copy.
+It’s fine to use keywords but don’t add the exact same keywords to every anchor text.